ypt/experiment-postgres-concurrency/coordinating_snapshot_reads_with_event_sequences.md

 Answers, at a high level...

-1. Re: Challenge 1: "repeatable read" transaction isolation, or a [single query + cursor combo](cursors_and_pagination_stability.md) both provide multiple stable reads at a snapshot in time.
+1. Re: Challenge 1: use "repeatable read" transaction isolation, or a [single query + cursor combo](cursors_and_pagination_stability.md) both provide stable reads at a snapshot in time.
-2. Re: Challenge 2: some sort of coordination will be required to coordinate the concurrent processes writing to the distributed log and the process that creates the snapshot in order to properly note _where_ in the distributed log event sequence the snapshot occurs.
+2. Re: Challenge 2: use some sort of coordination mechanism coordinate the concurrent processes writing to the distributed log and the process that creates the snapshot in order to properly note _where_ in the distributed log event sequence the snapshot occurs.
+And given our application architecture's usage of an RDBMS as global shared state, maybe we can see if we are able to harness that as a means of coordination...

 Let's see what sort of tools we can use to tackle this...